2019 ProHort Limited. All rights reserved.

 15. Force Majeure

 15.1.
-The Supplier shall not be liable for any delay or failure to perform any of its obligations if the delay or failure results from events or circumstances outside its reasonable control, including but not limited to acts of God, strikes, lock outs, accidents, war, fire, breakdown of plant or machinery or shortage or unavailability of raw materials from a natural source of supply, and the Supplier shall be entitled in these circumstances to delay or cancel delivery or to reduce the amount of Goods delivered and/or Services supplied.
+The Supplier shall not be liable for any delay or failure to perform any of its obligations if the delay or failure results from events or circumstances outside its reasonable control, including but not limited to acts of God, pandemic, strikes, lock outs, accidents, war, fire, breakdown of plant or machinery or shortage or unavailability of raw materials from a natural source of supply, and the Supplier shall be entitled in these circumstances to delay or cancel delivery or to reduce the amount of Goods delivered and/or Services supplied.

 16.1.
 The Customer shall not be entitled to assign an Agreement or any part of it without the prior written consent of the Supplier.